josepato87/ai-pdp-extension/README.md

 - Click the extension icon and use the popup to generate and apply new copy.
 - Configure your API key and options via the options page.

+## Configuration (IMPORTANT for Manifest V3)

+**Manifest V3 Chrome Extensions cannot load local files (like `env/local.js`) at runtime in the background service worker.**

+- All configuration (API key, mock mode, model) must be set via the Options page, which stores values in `chrome.storage`.
+- If you want to automate setting these values for local development, use the Options page or a script that writes to `chrome.storage`.

-## Development
+## Development Notes
 - The extension uses Manifest V3 and ES modules.
 - Main files:
-   - `background.js`: Handles API calls, storage, and messaging.
+   - `background.js`: Handles API calls, storage, and messaging. **Configuration is only read from `chrome.storage`.**
    - `contentScript.js`: Scrapes and replaces PDP content.
    - `popup.js`/`popup.html`: User interface for triggering actions.
    - `options.js`/`options.html`: Options page for configuration.
-- Environment variables are loaded from `env/local.js` (not committed).

 ## Security
 - Your API key is stored locally and never sent to third parties except OpenAI.

 ## License
 MIT